vault27/Foundation/pki.md

 - Subordinate CA signs server certificate.
 - Server sends to client its cert + subordinate CA or many subordinates
 - Enroll means to send public key and identity information to CA, so CA can issue an identity certificate

+## Certificate transparancy

+- CA should add each issued certificate to a giant log
+- Chrome rejects certs not in the log